keithnoguchi/redis-on-air/README.md

 work13                     : ok=8    changed=4    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-As explained in [HA Redis Cluster], use `redis-cli` to check both read and write:
+As explained in [HA Redis Cluster], let's use `redis-cli` to check
+both read and write:

 First write by talking to the port `6380`: